If you are an asylum seeker with a Transport Concession Entitlement Card, you are entitled to concession fares on public transport in NSW.

 Note: you can only apply through one of these Designated Agencies.
 The agency will help you to complete the online application form.
-You can only complete the online application form once a Designated Agency has given you a certification form to upload with your application.
+You can only complete the online application form once a Designated Agency has completed and given you a certification form (pdf 166KB) to upload with your application.

 Transport Concession Entitlement Cards and Gold Opal cards can only be sent to a NSW address.